DhanaNugraha/Business-Accounting-App/DEPLOYMENT_GUIDE.md

-# Deployment Guide for Render
+# Deployment Guide: Vercel (Frontend) + Render (Backend)

-This guide explains how to deploy the full-stack application on Render.com with both frontend and backend in a single service.
+This guide explains how to deploy the application with the frontend on Vercel and the backend on Render for optimal performance and scalability.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)